Wednesday, March 17, 2010

-Get your iPod.
-What if you could take a collection of memories, weird and otherwise, and put them on your device?
+What if you could take a collection of short memories, weird and otherwise, and store them on your iPod?
 Then people could scroll through and play them back at their leisure.
 Would some play in loop mode?
+What would some of yours be?

 Nick Belardes iPod Memory List: